definitely-not-owen/find-my-next-place/README.md

 Telegram when it finds something worth a viewing.

-My friend [Gabor wrote a great post](https://gaborcsapo.substack.com/p/what-does-apartment-hunting-in-sf) about doing this for himself in SF, with [code on GitHub](https://github.com/gaborcsapo/ai-real-estate-agent).
+My friend [Gabor wrote a great post](https://gaborcsapo.substack.com/p/what-does-apartment-hunting-in-sf) about doing this for himself in SF.

 This is my version — same architecture, narrower scope, configurable for any US city, and with a tiny localhost review queue instead of a Telegram-only flow.